UniExeterRSE/improve-r-code/_episodes/01_motivation.md

 🏃‍♀️ **Activity: Why are you here today?**

 In small groups/Slido discuss the points below.
-Think about your all your codes not just the one you have brought with you today.
+Think about all your codes not just the one you have brought with you today.

 - What is it about your code that you think needs improving?
 - If you know what you need to do, why have you yet to implement it?